Contini clan: Operations

 In October 2019, the Italian police dismantled a branch of the organization based in the city Rimini and headed by Ciro Contini, known as o’ nirone, who ran the group from behind bars using a clandestine mobile phone.
 He is described as a violent, homophobic and sexist boss as well as extremely dangerous because he "killed for fun".
 He would told his girlfriend that the females cannot attend the men's meetings inside the clan.
 Contini, who is nephew of Edoardo, was unwanted and considered a "maverick" by the top members of the organization in Naples, so he had shifted his influence to the Emilia-Romagna area where he had founded the new group.

 On November 08, 2019, the Italian police arrested Gaetano Attardo, considered a prominent member of the clan.
 He was arrested in a villa in the Castel Volturno region.

-Antonio Righi, called "Tonino il biondo", was considered by the investigators as a money laudererer on behalf of the clan in England.
+Antonio Righi, called "Tonino il biondo", was considered by the investigators as a money launderer on behalf of the clan in England.
 Among the British companies that figured in his scheme, was one registered at a luxurious terraced house not far from Oxford Street in London’s West End.
 The trial built against Righi clearly showed that he understood exactly how modern global finance works.
 The Italian police confiscated 250 million euros belonging to him.

 After months of investigations and joint activities of the Interpol, on June 3, 2020, the Italian government finally obtained the extradition of Salvatore Vittorio from Dominican Republic to Italy.
 Vittorio was considered the money launderer of the Contini clan in Santo Domingo.
 According to the Italian authorities, he is accused of mafia-type criminal association and money laundering.